Breathe it in

 A chaotic work or living space can often lead to a chaotic mind.
 If you find yourself struggling to finish tasks or be motivated to get off your couch, then channel your inner Marie Kondo for a quick mental reset.
 For Larissa, this tactic is about “breaking routine” for a moment and letting your brain breathe, because “clutter can be quite distressing and induce more stress for people”.
 Try switching off Netflix for a while and create a better space for your chill.

 Walk it out

 Stretch those legs and escape the clutches of your office chair or sofa with a quick walk.
-A combination of the fresh air, sunshine, and movement can help get your brain back on track.
-Additionally, exercise and air are good for your health.
+A combination of the fresh air, sunshine and movement can help get your brain back on track.
+Additionally, exercise and air are good for your physical health.
 “This is something that, living in Cairns and Townsville, we are very lucky with,” Larissa says.
 “It can be as simple as taking yourself for a walk around your block.”

 These tactics are great ways to prioritise your mental health and find some calm in a storm.
 But sometimes, they aren’t enough.

 Larissa says her key message is to reach out.

 “If people are doing everything to try and maintain their wellbeing and still aren’t travelling well – reach out to somebody.”